ashwinvis/myst-reader/README.md

 ]
 ```

-Or in a Pandoc default file:
+Or in a MyST default file:

 ```yaml
 csl: "https://www.zotero.org/styles/ieee-with-url"